Labor Phases provide several functions throughout the software. First, we’ll discuss their various uses. Then we’ll look at setting them up.

 Default Not Billable: As time entries are utilized in projects and work orders, they can automatically be applied to invoices and billed at the appropriate labor price.
 Placing a check in this box will cause the labor rate to be calculated at $0 per hour.
 The time will still display, but the customer won’t be charged.
 This is useful if you have a Warranty labor rate, for example.

 Omit From SO Time Calcs: This option excludes the selected labor phase from being included in sales order project time calculations.
 (Sales Order > Project) If you are updating a pre-existing labor phase you will be prompted to update previously entered time entries with this phase or just new uses of this labor phase.

 Omit From Prevailing Wage: Any labor phase can be used as a prevailing wage item.
 Placing a checkmark in this box will cause that labor phase not to be selectable to use on a Project.

 Archive: If you have a labor phase you no longer want to use, a check-in this box will remove it from selection anywhere in iPoint.
 We don’t delete it altogether, because the labor phase is likely tied to historical time entries and sales.
 Deleting it would cause us to lose history and could cause transactions to be out of balance.
 Clicking this box will also hide the phase from the Labor Phase list.

 - The Sort Order field allows you to organize the labor phases in any order you wish.
 Place a number in the fields to sort phases numerically.
 If two phases have the same number, they will be sorted alphabetically.
 Enter the number 3.5 to move a labor phase between phases 3 and 4.

-- The View Item button opens the matching item in the items module so you can adjust things like QuickBooks accounts and descriptions.
+- The View Item button opens the corresponding item in the Items Module so you can adjust things like QuickBooks accounts and descriptions.